LallieDragon/trivia-with-react/README.md

 ## Future Versions

 When I continue working on Trivia With React, I will add a component that will record the number of games won by each team.
-I will also make it so that if a correct answer has been given, the corresponding category div will not allow the user view the empty question component.
 Ideally the user(s) will also be able to decide what categories of questions they want pulled from the API.